ZoroarkZark/foodseek/src/server/Readme.md

     * successful rem -> `{success: 1, data {msg: removed users}, issues: null}`

 ### routes/user.js
-User Actions (have to be signed in to use) are all mounted on `/food/` as of right now So a foodcard route would be `food/upl`
+User Actions (have to be signed in to use) are all mounted on `/user/` as of right now So a foodcard route would be `user/upl`

+`/list` : retrieve a list of foodcard items
+* Must GET
+* Response:
+    * success: data contains the list of foodcard items (I only return the two uploaded fields for brevity)
+    * error: not incorperated yet

+### routes/vendor.js
+Vendor Actions actions are all mounted on `/vendor/`

 `/upl`: upload food card
 * Must POST